EverWoody Header

 Hardness Thresholds for Contract Furniture

-• Seating: Requires high shear strength combined with moderate hardness to prevent cracking under shifting weights.
+• Seating: Requires balanced hardness and structural flexibility to avoid cracking under shifting loads.

 Application TypeRecommended Janka RangeTypical Species Choice